 Employees appreciate frequent and consistent feedback.
 When managers check in with their team members on a regular basis, it has a significant impact on the employee’s performance and on employee-manager bonding.
 It leads to more trust and respect for their managers, and they believe that there is potential for them to grow in the organization.

-This clearly indicates that feedback is more relevant and effective when it’s given when the event occurs.
-Unlike traditional performance reviews where feedback is saved up for weeks and months — this is not effective at all because when feedback finally gets delivered to the employee all at once at the end-of-the-year review, it has lost all steam.
+This clearly indicates that feedback is more relevant and effective when it’s given in the moment rather than when it’s delivered after the fact.
+This is not effective at all because when feedback finally gets delivered to the employee all at once at the end-of-the-year review, it has lost all steam.
 Important achievements may have been overlooked and more recent events may have been given too much importance.
-Feedback offered at the end of the year is not relevant or reliable, it is very myopic, and too focused on the past instead of looking at the opportunities that lie ahead.
+Feedback offered at the end of the year is not relevant or reliable and it’s usually too focused on the past instead of looking at the opportunities that lie ahead.
 This, in turn, makes employees feel unappreciated and unacknowledged, gradually leading to disengagement.

 It’s important to have all of this information stored in one place that employees and managers have access to.
 The system allows managers across different levels of management to help plan what they need to achieve over the course of the next few months.
 When everybody can see everybody’s goals, employees can see what their goals are and how they can help their manager, which, in turn, helps them contribute to the bigger picture.